tallforasmurf/PPQT2/README-Linux.txt

     italic, smallcap and bold markup.
   - text_fixups.utf has more searches for common errors.
   - unbalanced_markup.utf has searches to find some unbalanced markup.
-  - syntax_of_find_buttons.utf explains the format of the these files.
+  - syntax_of_find_buttons.utf explains the format of these files.

 * Translators is a folder of translator modules.
 See the Help topic of that name for an explanation of Translators.